Kintyre/ksconf/docs/source/install_advanced.rst

     sudo pip install kintyre-splunk-conf

-On Windows, run this commands from an Administrator console.
+On Windows, run this command from an Administrator console.

 ..  code-block:: sh